lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 #### Flash Errors and Faults

 The flash protocol controller maintains 3 different categories of observed errors and faults.
-In general, errors are considered recoverable and primarily geared towards problems that could have been caused by software.
+In general, errors are considered recoverable and primarily geared towards problems that could have been caused by software or that occurred during a software initiated operation.
 Errors can be found in {{< regref "ERR_CODE" >}}.

 Faults, on the other hand, represent error events that are unlikely to have been caused by software and represent a major malfunction of the system.